flutter/website/src/content/app-architecture/cookbook/optimistic-state.md

 }
 ```

-The `SubscribeButto`n widget and the `SubscribeButtonViewModel` represent
+The `SubscribeButton` widget and the `SubscribeButtonViewModel` represent
 the presentation layer of this solution.
 The widget is going to display a button
 that will show the text “Subscribe” or “Subscribed”